SubratShrestha/Notes/UNSW/20T2/2041Comp/unix.md

 **grep:** Its similar to cat, but it can return all the lines containing some word or something, with grep.
 It takes in the word to search and the file names as command line args.
+Grep also allows for alterations, so instead of having to do grep twice, we can have `-E` saying search for either one or the other.

 `grep Dudley hp7.txt`

+`grep -E 'Ocean|Sea' course_codes`